badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

   load: 'calypso'.
 ```

-The installation can take few minutes because CORA needs to use the Sista Compiler.
+The installation can take few minutes because SmartTest needs to use the Sista Compiler.
 So I need to recompile all the code.

 ### With Continuous Integration (jenkins)

-If you'd like to use a preconfigured image with CORA and optimize for your work.
+If you'd like to use a preconfigured image with SmartTest and optimize for your work.
 You can use the integration with Jenkins I've made.
 You only have to add these lines into your configuration.